authelia/caddy-forwardauth/README.md

+# Archived

+This repository is archived in favor of using the [forward_auth directive](https://caddyserver.com/docs/caddyfile/directives/forward_auth) within caddy.

 # caddy-forwardauth

 A simple implementation of the [Traefik] forward auth spec in a Caddy v2 Module.
 There are no plans to backport this to